How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Getting to Seward Mountain

 This split is about .2 miles away from the summit of Donaldsons.
-I know it’s tempting, but I suggest not hiking Donaldson first, I suggest going left towards Seward first.
+I know it’s tempting, but I suggest not hiking Donaldson first.
+Instead, I suggest going left towards Seward first.
 Seward will be the most strenuous peak to hike to, apart from hiking the Calkins Brook Trail up.
 Seward is about 1.1 miles away from Donaldson.
-It will be a lot of up and down and you will lose about 200ft in elevation but also gain about 300ft in elevation.
-There are a couple of steep rock climbs, but they are all very manageable to climb.
+It will be a lot of up and down.
+There are a couple of steep rock climbs, but they are all very manageable.

 {Related Article : How to Hike the Santanoni Range}